 US citizens and Green Card holders do not require a visa or visa interview, so they will not need to pay any visa fees.
 US citizens and Green Card holders will be required to show proof of health insurance coverage for the entire duration of their fellowship.

 Foreign Nationals Without Current Green Card or US Working Visa

 Foreign nationals who participate in the WFI International Fellowship Program come under the U.S. Department of State’s J–1 Visa Exchange Visitor Program.
-The primary objective of the Exchange Visitor Program is to enhance the skills and expertise of exchange visitors in their academic or occupational fields through participation in structured and guided training programs such as the WFI Fellowship Program.
+The primary objective of the Exchange Visitor Program is to enhance the skills and expertise of exchange visitors in their academic or occupational fields through participation in structured and guided training programs such as the WFI International Fellowship Program.
 WFI partners with an independent, nonprofit organization, Experience International (EI), to provide visa sponsorship for WFI Fellows.
 The J-1 Visa Exchange Visitor Program requires applicants to participate through a Department of State authorized sponsor such as Experience International.
-Please note that a Visitor Visa does not qualify.
+Please note that a Visitor Visa (B1 or B2 visa) does not qualify.

 WFI Fellowship Program Fee